VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

 - We should have a `List.foldlFinIdx`

-- For `BuildExpr`, we need a function `neigh_conn` or something which returns an assocList of connections, we could prove this function correct separately and it would be a lot easier to use

 - `UnboundedQueueInUnboundedBag` could be proven using `RouterIn`

 - We want to simplify as much as possible the `BuildExpr` function.